M-Igashi/cologne-raves/README.md

 # Cologne Raves 🕺🌃

-This is the repository behind [cologne-raves.pages.dev](https://cologne-raves.pages.dev) — a community-powered party calendar for the Cologne area.
+This is the repository behind [cologne.ravers.workers.dev](https://cologne.ravers.workers.dev) — a community-powered party calendar for the Cologne area.

-We use [Astro](https://astro.build/) to build and deploy the site statically, and GitHub Pull Requests to manage event data contributed by the community.
+We use [Astro](https://astro.build/) to build and deploy the site statically via Cloudflare Workers, and GitHub Pull Requests to manage event data contributed by the community.

 ---